-At the end of the second season of Making A Murderer, Zellner makes two of the biggest discoveries in the case so far:
+At the end of the second season of Making A Murderer, Zellner made two of the biggest discoveries in the case so far:

 Since then, fans wonder (and hope) if there will be a third instalment of the true crime series.

 Nothing has been confirmed just yet, but filmmakers Laura Ricciardi and Moira Demos did tell Cosmopolitan in 2018 that it could definitely be on the cards.